jepusto/metaselection/README.md

-The following example uses `metadat::dat.lehmann` data from a meta-analysis by Lehmann meta-analysis which examined the effects of color red on attractiveness judgments.
+The following example uses `metadat::dat.lehmann` data from a meta-analysis by Lehmann meta-analysis which examined the effects of color red on attractiveness judgments (White et al. 2022).
 In the code below, we input the `lehmann_dat` to the `selection_model()` function for our package to run step function model with cluster bootstrapping.
-For futher details, please see the vignette.
+For further details, please see the vignette.

 ``` r
 library(metaselection)